Support Teacher Helps Safe Haven Youth Stay on the Right Track

 This fall, Safe Haven Youth Services welcomed Cindy Collins, a Student Support Teacher, to our team.
 This new role reflects a shared commitment to meeting youth where they are and ensuring education remains accessible even when life feels unstable.

-“It’s hard to prioritize a diploma when your life is upside down,” Cindy explains of the youth she’s been working with, “but it really does matter down the road and help their circumstances.”
+“It’s hard to prioritize a diploma when your life is upside down,” Cindy explains of the youth she’s been working with, “but it really does matter down the road and helps their circumstances.”

 Bringing 22 years of teaching experience with WRDSB, including the past eight years in alternative education and helping students graduate, Cindy’s first love is working with youth.
 Her role includes supporting youth to complete schoolwork on-site, helping those enrolled in community schools navigate attendance and coursework, and being a connection between the youth and their vice-principals and guidance counsellors.
 Simply put, Cindy works with youth on anything education-related, adapting support to each individual’s situation.